-Review our website to understand whether your work fits into the work we support in one of our four strategy areas (Schools, Human Capital, Public Engagement, Advocacy).
+Review our website to understand whether your work fits into the work we support in one of our four strategy areas (Schools, Talent, Public Engagement, Advocacy).
 You can find more information on our strategy areas here.

 If you think your work is aligned with what we fund in our strategy areas, reach out to firstname.lastname@example.org and explain the work for which you’re seeking a grant.

 We will put you in touch with the appropriate strategy team to learn more about your work.

 You can expect to hear back from our team within 10 business days.
 If there is potential alignment between your work and what we support, the Ed Forward DC strategy team will set up a meeting or phone call to discuss it in more depth.